 Simply put; the Skyroam WiFi hotspot brings with it 4G LTE data almost anywhere in the world without a SIM card –supporting travelers in 130+ countries including North America, South America, the Middle East, Europe, Asia, Australia, New Zealand, and Africa.

-And because the Skyroam is a prepaid device that has no contract, it’s a great gift idea for someone going travelling.
+And because the Skyroam is a prepaid device that has no contract, it’s a great gift idea for someone traveling abroad.

 This must-have travel gadget makes a great third option for internet access; if there’s no WiFi where we are, we’ll usually use a local, low-cost prepaid SIM to tether off our smartphone.
 If that’s not possible, we pick up a Skyroam $9 “day pass” for unlimited internet access on the road.
 Monthly unlimited internet access is only $99.